KarynaMisnik/Linux-notes/README.md

 Later, PDP-11 added protection hardware → multiprogramming and eventually UNIX.

-Early microcomputers (Intel 8080):
+<ins>Early microcomputers (Intel 8080):</ins>

 Again, no protection hardware → single-program operation.

 Multiprogramming possible only with Intel 80286 and newer CPUs.

-Embedded systems today:
+<ins>Embedded systems today:</ins>

 Often lack protection hardware, so typically run only one program at a time.

 Takeaway:

 Just like the earlier memory constraints affecting programming languages, the presence or absence of hardware protection repeatedly dictated whether multiprogramming could be supported.
 Concepts like multiprogramming become “obsolete” and then resurface depending on hardware evolution.

-Key Points:

-Mainframes:
+**Key Points:**

+<ins>Mainframes:</ins>

 Initially: No protection hardware → single-program operation, simple OS.

 Later: Added protection hardware → multiprogramming → full timesharing.

-Minicomputers:
+<ins>Minicomputers:</ins>

 Initially: No protection hardware → ran one program at a time.

 Later: Gained protection hardware → ran multiple programs.

-Microcomputers (early PCs):
+<ins>Microcomputers (early PCs):</ins>

 Initially: Very small memory (≈4 KB) → could not support high-level languages or multiprogramming.

 Later: Memory and hardware improvements → multiprogramming, modern OS features.

-Handhelds and smart cards:
+<ins>Handhelds and smart cards:</ins>

 Followed the same pattern → started simple, gradually gained more advanced OS capabilities as hardware improved.

-Underlying Principle:
+<ins>Underlying Principle:</ins>

 Software development is dictated by technology.

 Limitations in memory or protection hardware forced simpler OS design; improvements enabled more complex functionality.

-Takeaway:
+**Takeaway:**

 The evolution of operating systems is cyclical and technology-driven.
 Hardware dictates what software can do, and as hardware evolves, software features like multiprogramming, high-level languages, and timesharing are reincarnated across generations of computing devices.

 #### Disks

-Key Points:
+**Key Points:**

-Early Mainframes (1950s–1960s):
+<ins>Early Mainframes (1950s–1960s):</ins>

 Primarily magnetic-tape based: programs read from tape, compiled, run, and results written back to tape.